yast/yast-storage-ng/doc/boot-requirements.md

 	- when proposing an new EFI partition
 		- **requires /boot/efi to be a non-encrypted vfat partition**
 		- **requires /boot/efi to be close enough to the beginning of disk**
+		- if aarch64
+			- ** requires /boot/efi to always have the min size (256 MiB for FAT32 min size)**
+		- for all other architectures
 			- when aiming for the recommended size
 				- **requires /boot/efi to be exactly 500 MiB large (enough for several operating systems)**
 			- when aiming for the minimal size
 				- **requires it to be at least 256 MiB (min size for FAT32 in drives with 4-KiB-per-sector)**
 				- **requires it to be at most 500 MiB (enough space for several operating systems)**